Color Graphics Adapter: Composite output

-For this reason, each of the text and graphics modes has a duplicate mode which disables the composite colorburst, resulting in a black-and-white picture, but also eliminating color bleeding to produce a sharper picture.
+For this reason, each of the text and graphics modes has a duplicate mode which disables the composite color burst, resulting in a black-and-white picture, but also eliminating color bleeding to produce a sharper picture.
 On RGBI monitors, the two versions of each mode are usually identical, with the exception of the graphics mode, where the "monochrome" version produces a third palette.

 Extended artifact colors

 Programmers discovered that this flaw could be turned into an asset, as distinct patterns of high-resolution dots would turn into consistent areas of solid colors, thus allowing the display of completely new artifact colors.
 Both the standard four-color and the color-on-black graphics modes could be used with this technique.

 Internal operation

 Direct colors are the normal 16 colors as described above under "The CGA color palette".

 Artifact colors are seen because the composite monitor's NTSC chroma decoder misinterprets some of the luminance information as color.
 By carefully placing pixels in appropriate patterns, a programmer can produce specific cross-color artifacts yielding a desired new color; either from purely black-and-white pixels in mode, or resulting from a combination of direct and artifact colors in mode, as seen on the following pictures:

 CGA composite artifact color generation: pixels as displayed on a RGBI (left) or composite (right) monitor.